Charan-Gowda-BM-2003/Cricket-team-DBMS/README.md

 # Cricket-team-DBMS

-Sure, I'll provide you with a sample README file for a Cricket Database Management System using Django and SQL:

 Cricket Database Management System
 This project implements a Cricket Database Management System using Django and SQL.
 The system manages information related to cricket players, teams, and matches.